The-Jedi-501/Matrix-Media/README.md

 - Some parts of this project are still broken or unfinished (see [Known Issues](#known-issues--in-progress) below).
 I'm leaving that visible rather than cleaning it up cosmetically, because the debugging process is part of the point.
 - If you're a reviewer, recruiter, or fellow student: ask me about any line of this code.
 That's the actual goal here — not just "it works," but "I know why it works."

 ---

 ## What It Does

 A Python script on my PC reads what's currently playing (via the Windows Runtime / System Media Transport Controls APIs), grabs the album art, processes it with Pillow, and streams it over serial to an ESP32.
 The ESP32 drives a HUB75 RGB LED matrix and renders:

-- **Album art display** — synced live to whatever's playing
+- **Album art display - Matrix** — synced live to whatever's playing
-- **Spinning CD animation** — backward-mapped 2D rotation with a five-zone concentric circle mask, only animating while playback is active
+- **Spinning CD animation - Matrix** — backward-mapped 2D rotation with a five-zone concentric circle mask, only animating while playback is active
-- **Clock screen** — HHMMSS display, NTP-synced over WiFi
+- **Clock screen* - Matrix* — HHMMSS display, NTP-synced over WiFi
-- **Physical screen switching** — a debounced push-button cycles between display modes
+- **Physical screen switching - PBNO** — a debounced push-button cycles between display modes

-## Why I Built This

-Three-project arc I set for myself this year:
-1. **This LED matrix media player** — software/firmware integration, protocol design, real-time rendering
-2. **A 10×10×10 LED cube** — the real EE challenge, next up
-3. **A speaker build** — sequenced last, after I've actually had circuits coursework

-This project was meant to be the "software-heavy, hardware-adjacent" entry point before jumping into things that need real EE fundamentals.
+- **LCD Screen - INFO** - to show current screen (Screen 1/5), the current song, artist as well as a progress bar

+---

 ## Architecture